top of page

 Fiscal Responsibility

-On May 10, 2024 Governor Newsom released proposed revisions to the 2024-2025 State Budget in an attempt to address the State's recent budget deficit.
+On May 10, 2024 Governor Newsome released proposed revisions to the 2024-2025 State Budget in an attempt to address the States recent budget deficit.
 His plan will reduce the 2024-2025 and 2025-2026 budgets by $27.6 billion and $28.4 billion, respectively.
 This will necessarily mean that State Funds flowing to the City will be reduced which will require the City to adjust its budget.
 Hard choices and a plan to maintain the quality and levels of essential services will need to be made.

 bottom of page